DevExpress-Examples/winforms-dashboard-save-restore-dashboard-state/Readme.md

 # How to Save and Restore the Dashboard State

-This example demonstrates how to manage dashboard state to save and restore selected master filters values, current drill-down levels and other parameters such as Treemap layers.
+This example demonstrates how to manage dashboard state to save and restore user selections.

 ![screenshot](./images/screenshot.png)